MaciejKlepacki/ASD/README.md

-# Algorithms and Data Structures
+# Data Structures and Algorithms course

 ## Overview
 This repository contains implementations and explanations of fundamental algorithms and data structures covered in the **Algorithms and Data Structures** course.
 It includes assignments, problems from past exams, and quizzes.
 The content is divided into three main parts: